r0zetta/alien_ecology/README.md

 Total parameters: 240 (252 with A2C)

-However, the way we'd approach this from an evolutionary standpoint would be to store the parameters as not one long genome, but four - one for each of the three task sub-blocks, and one for the final layer.
+However, the way we'd approach this from an evolutionary standpoint would be to store the parameters as not one long genome, but as one for each of the three task sub-blocks, and one for the final layer.
 When reproducing, we'd combine and mutate each block separately, thus preserving learned features for each task.
-Since each genome is very small, make sure to apply a muatation rate as follows:

-`
-    mutation_chance = (1/mutation_rate) * len(genome)
-    if randon.random() < mutation_chance:
-        mutate_one_index()
-`
+Each sub-block genome would thus be quite small and therefore the chance of evolving a policy would be much higher than attempting to evolve a policy on a genome that is hundreds of items in length.

 For now, I hope to leave the code in a state that allows anyone who downloads the repository to run and enjoy watching organisms evolve.
 I'll update this repository with new findings and discoveries as I make them.